 - Schedule cancer screening exams.
 Talk with a healthcare provider about what types of cancer screening exams that are best based on risk factors.

-- Ask your provider about immunizations against diseases which increase your risk of cancer.
+- Ask your provider about immunizations against diseases that increase your risk of cancer.
 Immunizations can help prevent hepatitis B, which increases the risk of liver cancer, and human papillomavirus (HPV), which increases the risk of cervical and other cancers.

-The Office of Cancer Control and Prevention (OCCP) coordinates comprehensive cancer control efforts in New Jersey and participates in the national efforts of the CDC to establish state-based comprehensive cancer control plans, conduct prevention of cancer risk factors, enhance early detection of preventable cancers, and facilitate survivorship through the activities of its Regional Chronic Disease Coalitions.
+The Office of Cancer Control and Prevention (OCCP) coordinates comprehensive cancer control efforts in New Jersey and participates in the national efforts of the CDC to establish state-based comprehensive cancer control plans, conduct prevention of cancer risk factors, enhance early detection of preventable cancers, and facilitate survivorship through the activities of its Chronic Disease Coalitions.

 Additional Staff & Specialists